jobream/List-of-Learning-Resources/README.md

 ### Here are just 5 from our huge range...

-- [Coursera.org](https://www.coursera.org/) -Coursera is one of the good resources to do python courses from.
+- [Coursera.org](https://www.coursera.org/) - Coursera is one of the good resources to do python courses from.
 You need to register for anything. complete beginners.
-- [RealPython](https://realpython.com/start-here/) -Website where you can learn python that for beginners.
+- [RealPython](https://realpython.com/start-here/) - Website where you can learn python that for beginners.
-- [learnpython](https://www.learnpython.org/) -Website Which is generously supported by DataCamp where you can learn python.
+- [learnpython](https://www.learnpython.org/) - Website Which is generously supported by DataCamp where you can learn python.
-- [python.org](https://wiki.python.org/moin/BeginnersGuide/Programmers) -Website that contain various resources for learning python.
+- [python.org](https://wiki.python.org/moin/BeginnersGuide/Programmers) - Website that contain various resources for learning python.
-- | [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) -This is one of the websites where you can learn python.
+- | [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) - This is one of the websites where you can learn python.

-## To see it all, go here: [Learn Python](./Learn%20Python.md)
+## To see it all, go here: [Learn Python](./resources/LearnPython.md)

 ------------------------------